FrodoAlaska/FrodoAlaska.github.io/_posts/2024-10-4-the-failures-of-api-design.md

 title: The Failures Of API Design
 subtitle: And How I Fell Into The Trap
 comments: true
-tags: [api, gamdev, discussion, rant]
+tags: [api, gamedev, discussion, rant]
 ---

 It would be very easy to come on here and write about my absolute hate for modern APIs and how I completely despise them.
 I could tell you about the terrible state of modern APIs and how we got to this point.
 I love drama.
 I can go on about this for hours... but I will not.
 While sure, there will be a _tinge_ of drama, my main focus here will be on the failures of these APIs rather than going on a tirade about them.
 So, without the need to stall, let's get riiiiight into the post.
 Sorry about that.
 Oh just a note, though.
 When I'm talking about "APIs" I mean libraries and/or frameworks.
 Keep that in mind.
 So if you think that this doesn't apply to your project because it's a "framework" not an API, I would advise you to go see a doctor because you clearly have a lot of brain damage.
 Okay now let's start.